reagent-project/reagent/README.md

 Any component that dereferences a `reagent.core/atom` will be automatically re-rendered.

-If you want do some setting up when the component is first created, the component function can return a new function that will be called to do the actual rendering:
+If you want to do some setting up when the component is first created, the component function can return a new function that will be called to do the actual rendering:

 ```clj
 (defn timer-component []